 Use this article as your guide to writing the perfect cover letter, CV or application form.

 A standard application form, including open-ended questions, can take between six and eight hours to complete.
 Some careers advisers we speak to advise making five to six vacation scheme and five to six training contract applications per intake.
 Review and check each application at least three times.
-Do not underestimate the importance of carrying out meticulous research before applying.
-Check out each firm’s profile on LCN and then explore their website.
+Don’t underestimate the importance of carrying out meticulous research before applying.
+Check out the firm profiles on LawCareers.Net and then explore their website.